Highlight: Wander through a thousand years of history

 The Royal Palace of Stockholm has a history that stretches back more than a thousand years.
 From the Middle Ages to the present day.
 This was originally the site of a fort to defend the Mälaren Valley against Finnish and Russian pirates.
 Fortifications dating from the 10th century have been found out in the water.

-From the Tre Kronor Museum, via the magnificent Western Staircase, we can continue to follow the history of the palace in the Reception Rooms.
+From the Tre Kronor Museum, via the magnificent Western Staircase, we can continue to follow the history of the palace at the Royal Apartments.
 Wandering through the state rooms is like uncovering layer upon layer of Swedish interior art, sometimes revealing stark contrasts.
 This is because Sweden's kings and queens have always decorated their rooms in the latest styles.

 Karl XI's Gallery is one of the highlights of 18th century décor.
 In King Oskar II's Study, the late 19th century has been preserved complete with contemporary technological innovations, such as a telephone and electric lights.
 A few paces further on is the Jubilee Room, the most modern room in the palace, which was decorated as a gift for the current king's 25th jubilee in 1997.
 Having wandered through a thousand years, we have now returned to the present day.